 Generate IPv4 and IPv6 addresses on demand.
 Supports specific public/private networks and custom CIDR ranges.
 Ideal for testing, development, and learning.

-How can I tell if a detected Baidu spider is real?
+How do you verify that a detected Baidu spider is authentic?

-Perform a reverse DNS verification: do a forward DNS lookup on the domain name from the PTR record in the results.
-If the returned IP matches the original address, it is a legitimate crawler.
+Perform reverse DNS verification: conduct a forward resolution on the PTR record domain from the detection result; if the returned IP matches the original address, it is a genuine crawler.

-Search engines update their IP pools monthly, so detection results should be combined with real-time DNS verification.
-IPv6 addresses must be entered in their fully compressed format (e.g., 2001:db8::1).
-Queries are limited to one IP at a time; bulk checking is not supported.
+Search engines update their IP pools monthly; detection results should be combined with real-time DNS verification.
+IPv6 addresses must be entered in complete compressed format (e.g., 2001:db8::1).
+Each query is limited to 1 IP; batch detection is not supported.

-Typical verification case: When the check shows "66.249.66.1 → crawl-66-249-66-1.googlebot.com", you should perform an A record lookup for "googlebot.com".
-If it returns the same IP, it is confirmed as a legitimate Googlebot.
-Be wary of cases where the User-Agent is "Baiduspider" but the IP is not in the official database; this is usually a scraper tool in disguise.
+Typical verification case: When detection shows "66.249.66.1 → crawl-66-249-66-1.googlebot.com", you should perform an A record resolution on "googlebot.com"; if it returns the same IP, confirm it's a legitimate Google crawler.
+Be wary of cases where the User-Agent is "Baiduspider" but the IP is not in the official database—this is typically spoofed by harvesting tools.